camunda/blog.camunda.org/content/post/2020/06/camunda-bpm-7.13-side-projects-released.md

 ```

 ## Spring Boot Starter 7.13.0
-The Camunda Engine can be embedded into your Spring Boot Project by using the Spring Boot Starter.
+The Camunda Engine can be embedded into your Spring boot project using the Spring boot starter.

 Starting with the release Camunda BPM 7.13.0, Spring boot starter is now part of the core platform.
 Therefore, it will also follow the 7.x release cycle of the core platform in the future.